 \subsection{Recovering classical embeddings}

 In this section we derive a number of classical embeddings as well as establish new embeddings.
 Figure~\ref{fig:AssortedConstructions} shows graphical representations of some of these constructions.
-We highlight the common features of all these pictures: when plotted in an appropriate phase space, the stopping time is the hitting time of a barrier-type set.
+We highlight the common feature of all these pictures: when plotted in an appropriate phase space, the stopping time is the hitting time of a barrier type set.
 Identifying the appropriate phase space, and determining the exact structure of the barrier will be the key step in deriving the solutions to \eqref{SkoSol} in this section.